sailfishos/docs.sailfishos.org/Reference/Core_Areas_and_APIs/Apps_and_MW/Lipstick/Launchers/README.md

 launched via D-Bus which limits usefulness of that key.
 To work around that, the launch arguments used for D-Bus activation must match _Exec_ key in _Desktop Entry_ section.
 This issue is fixed in Sailfish OS 4.4.0.

+## D-Bus method calls
+The keys _X-Maemo-Service_, _X-Maemo-Object-Path_, and _X-Maemo-Method_ can be
+used to specify a D-Bus method on a certain object path, which is called when the launcher is activated.

+This is similar to, but different from D-Bus activation above.
+The D-Bus Service must already be registered (using the method above, or from the app after launch), and `path` and `method` must exist for that service.

+This is used e.g. by MimeType .desktop files to open an app at a certain page.